Muhammad Zakaullah: War and staff appointments

-Zakaullah qualified as a surface officer from the United Kingdom, serving first in the Babur which he later commanded as Commander.
+Zakaullah qualified as a surface officer from the United Kingdom, serving first on the Babur which he later commanded as Commander.
 He also served as a military attaché at the Pakistan Embassy, Doha in Qatar.
 Captain Zakaullah served as the Directing Staff at the Pakistan Naval War College before taken as secondment by the President Musharraf.

-From 1999 till 2003, Commodore Zakaullah tenured as the Director-General of the National Accountability Bureau, before taking over the command of the 25th Destroyer Squadron.
-His other command appointments included his role as Chief Inspector of Naval Police and military secretary to Prime Minister Shaukat Aziz for a short brief of time.
+From 1999 till 2003, Commodore Zakaullah served as the Director-General of the National Accountability Bureau, before taking over the command of the 25th Destroyer Squadron.
+His other command appointments included his role as Chief Inspector of Naval Police and military secretary to Prime Minister Shaukat Aziz for a short period of time.
 Rear-Admiral Zakaullah also commanded the CTF–150 in Arabian Sea to guard off operations on Somalian piracy.

-At the Navy NHQ, he was appointed as ACNS (Plans), DCNS (Training and Personnel), and DCNS (Operation).
+At the Naval Headquarters, he was appointed as ACNS (Plans), DCNS (Training and Personnel), and DCNS (Operation).

 Vice-Admiral Zakaullah's last war assignment included command of the Pakistan Fleet as its senior commander.

-On the height of border escalation with India, he reportedly responded to the incident to media that, Pakistan has ability to answer the disturbance of border.
+At the height of border escalation with India, he reportedly responded to the media that Pakistan had the ability to respond to any disturbance of border.

 In an emergency address to the media representatives at the ISPR directorate, he quoted to the media that "Pakistan forces are prepared for any critical situation."
-Answering the question of Indian Army's further capabilities, Admiral Zakaullah said that Pakistan was not concerned due to New Delhi's ground capability as it had the ability to defend itself against any aggression.
+Answering the question of Indian Army's capabilities, Admiral Zakaullah said that Pakistan was not concerned by New Delhi's ground capability as it had the ability to defend itself against any aggression.

 Chief of Naval Staff

 In 2014, Vice-Admiral Zakuallah was promoted to four-star rank admiral.
+He became the first naval chief in the history of Pakistan who was a Sword of Honour recipient.

 Sportsmanship

-He is a keen yachtsman and has represented Pakistan at numerous international events, including 1984 Olympics and Asian Games of 1986 and 1990.
-He has won Gold medal at the Asian Games twice.
+He is a keen yachtsman and has represented Pakistan at numerous international sailing events, including at the 1984 Summer Olympics and the 1986 and 1990 Asian Games.
+He won a gold medal each at the two editions of Asian Games.
 He is also a recipient of President's Award for Pride of Performance for outstanding performance in yachting.